rclone/rclone/docs/content/compress.md

 				   In this case the compressed file will need to be cached to determine it's size.

-				   Files smaller than this limit will be cached in RAM, files larger than this limit will be cached on disk.
+				   Files smaller than this limit will be cached in RAM, file larger than this limit will be cached on disk

 - Config:      ram_cache_limit
 - Env Var:     RCLONE_COMPRESS_RAM_CACHE_LIMIT